-Before we jump into the article, let’s chat about ransomware and how it affects you if you’re an IT admin for a company or, if you are an IT consultant, your customers.
+Before we jump into the article, let’s chat about ransomware and how it affects you if you’re an IT admin for a company.
+Or, if you are an IT consultant, how it affects your customers.
 Let’s face it, many turn a blind eye to ransomware because they think, “It won’t happen to me.”
-The reality is that more and more companies and customers are being hit by these attacks and have to either fork out large chunks of money to the hackers.
-Or the third-party companies helping them recover charge them as much or more.
+The reality is that more and more companies and customers are being hit by these attacks and have to fork out large chunks of money to the hackers — or the third-party companies helping them recover charge them as much or more.
 Ransomware not only affects big corporations — smaller businesses are targets, too.
 How do these attacks begin?
 Typically, you receive an email that looks like it came from a genuine organization or person, and you click the included link.
 Or you get a phone call from an imposter saying they need access to your machine and in a couple of minutes, everything starts going wrong.
 And another problem: Many believe because they have Microsoft 365, they are protected from ransomware.
 Yes, Microsoft does have some built-in protections.
 But the onus for protecting your accounts ultimately falls on you.

 Microsoft 365 and ransomware: Just how secure are you?

 Security is not only for on-premises servers and applications.
 It is of utmost importance also for everything you run in the cloud as well.
 Are you ensuring you and your customers are secure?
 Are you advising them to upgrade older Windows versions or ensuring they are patch compliant?
 Are you checking that external access to systems is locked down?
 Is RDP disabled?
 There are many more questions, but you get the gist of it.
 Most important of all — are your Microsoft Cloud Solution Providers (CSP) protected from ransomware?
 What does this mean for the security of your Microsoft 365 account?